t4nuj/resume-html/README.md

 One day, I decided to modify the [Awesome-CV](https://github.com/posquit0/Awesome-CV) template into a 2-column format, but I found no way of doing it in LaTeX which would give me as much flexibility as using CSS+HTML.

-Hence, this repository was born.
+Hence, I hacked together this repo.

 Also, I had not clue what `Underfull \hbox (badness 10000)` meant.

-Using web technologies does not mean you need to let go of the good things about using LaTeX:
+Using web technologies does not mean you need to let go of the good things about using a LaTeX managed Resume:

 * You can still use version control with HTML+CSS.
 * You can divide your content into sections using a little JS magic.
-* CSS will ensure that content is separate from formatting.
+* CSS *means* that content is separate from formatting.
 * You may not get the best in class line-breaking algorithm, but it will be good enough.

+Happy hacking!